How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 Consult an employment attorney for next steps.

+Think of this as protecting both your health and your career trajectory.
+If your current job is unwilling to make changes, start prepping an exit strategy.
 It’s not disloyal to want a job that doesn’t wreck your health.
 It’s responsible.

 Step 8: Commit to Long-Term Recovery